mk270/whitakers-words/english_to_latin.md

 to the 19th century or earlier, even those published more recently.
 Their base English may not be current.
 Take a purely hypothetical example.
-On the first page of every English-Latin dictionary is <B>abase</B>.
+On the first page of every English-Latin dictionary is *abase*.
 This is a good 18th century word.
 Today one is more likely to see humble, degrade or humiliate, and those are the words the user is more likely to request.
 But the dictionaries from which WORDS draws may be fonder of abase as the meaning of a Latin word which could serve for